 Armstrong Elementary School (AES) has continued to be a transient population throughout the years.
 Our student enrollment has changed in terms of cultural diversity, and our faculty and staff continue to work diligently to accommodate our changing population.
 As we have grown, our student population has become more diverse regarding both ethnicity and socio-economic status.
+Our free and reduced lunch percentages have risen rapidly.
 One hundred percent of our student population receives free lunch and universal free breakfast to all students.
-Armstrong also provides universal free breakfast and lunch to all students.
+Armstrong also provides universal free breakfast to all students.
 Due to our percentage of students on free and reduced lunch, we became a Title I school for the 2004-2005 school year.
 Through research, best practices, and targeted professional development, our school strives to improve student achievement with a focus on English Language Arts and Math.

 In addition to excellent educational opportunities, Armstrong Elementary School encourages participation in various enrichment clubs and social/academic groups.
-Our programs include chorus, after school extended day program, IXL tutorial, character education with emphasis on Focus 5 activities and Growth Mindset, Safety Patrols, and Student Council.
+Our programs include chorus, after school extended day program, Moby Max tutorial, character education with emphasis on Focus 5 activities, Jump Rope for Heart, Safety Patrols, and Student Council.
 Armstrong has an active Parent Teacher Association (PTA) that supports school activities, provides quarterly newsletters, and is available to support teachers by purchasing instructional materials and student incentives.
 The PTA hosts various events for the teachers, students and their families, including Meet the Teacher, Teacher Appreciation Week, Skate Nights, Family Movie Nights, Parent Trainings, Parent Lunch and Learns, Spring Carnival and host quarterly PTA meetings.